lookit/lookit-jspsych/packages/record/README.md

 ## Video Consent

-Users will need to record them accepting the consent document for your study.
+Users will need to record themselves accepting the consent document for your study.
 This trial will allow the user to read the consent document and record a video accepting it.

 To create the video consent trial.